Munich City Museum (Münchener Stadtmuseum)

 There are also old clothes including a traditional Dirndl dress that shows how they looked before cleavage was in (or more accurately, out!).

-It's virtually identical to the painting of her in the Schönheitengalarie (Gallery of Beauties) at Schloss Nyphenburg.
+Close by is a portrait copy of seminal Munich beauty Helene Sedelmayer (by Joseph Stieler, 1831).
+It's virtually identical to the painting of her in the Schönheitengalarie (Gallery of Beauties) at Schloss Nymphenburg.
 The original was given to Helene's family and her descendants still have it today.

 To the right is a house-coat worn by King Ludwig I almost every day for over 60 years of his life.
-Also on this floor are paintings of Munich including one of the horserace that gave birth to Oktoberfest and examples of delicate Nympenburger porcelain.
+Also on this floor are paintings of Munich including one of the horserace that gave birth to Oktoberfest and examples of delicate Nymphenburger porcelain.

 oktoberfest scene